Battle of Flores (1592): Expedition

 The expedition was a private venture much like the Drake-Norris expedition, supported by limited assistance and subsidies from the crown.
 Its objective was to pillage Spanish and Portuguese ships within the Atlantic, off the Spanish coast or within the Caribbean and to make a profit from which the Queen's portion would amount to a large sum.

-Raleigh appointed Burrough as his vice-admiral and was joined in commission with Frobisher, who had knowledge of maritime affairs.
+Raleigh appointed John Burgh as his vice-admiral and was joined in commission with Frobisher, who had knowledge of maritime affairs.
 George Clifford, the Earl of Cumberland, had the largest stake in the expedition and helped Raleigh to finance and gather the fleet.
 The majority of the fleet was owned by investors; the ship Dainty for example was owned by John Hawkins, but was captained by another, which varies according to sources, Thomas Thompson or John Norton.
 The fleet included notables such as William Monson, Robert Crosse, captain of the Foresight, Samuel Purchas, Richard Hawkins, and Christopher Newport, captain of the Golden Dragon.

 The expedition launched from Dartmouth, setting sail on 6 May 1592 after delays due to bad weather.
 The planned voyage to the West Indies was put on hold as supplies had already been depleted during the delay.
 Instead the fleet intended to head towards the Azores to intercept a Spanish treasure fleet or Portuguese carracks heading homeward from the East Indies.
 Initially Raleigh commanded, but on the following day, 7 May, the fleet was overtaken by Frobisher in the pinnace Disdain.
 Raleigh was given letters from the Queen ordering his immediate recall to England, and thus Frobisher took command.
 On 11 May a storm struck just off Cape Finisterre, scattering the majority of the fleet; three small ships were sunk and Garland very nearly foundered.

 Nearing Cape St Vincent on the Portuguese coast, the fleet split into two sections as ordered by Raleigh.
-One, under Burrough, headed to the Azores to lie in wait for Spanish and Portuguese ships.
+One, under Burgh, headed to the Azores to lie in wait for Spanish and Portuguese ships.
 The other, under Frobisher in Garland with Clifford, cruised off Cape St. Vincent with the strategy to pin the Spanish fleet against their own lee coast.